AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 ### Crop Wild Relatives

-The crop wild relatives data where downloaded from the following dataset and placed in data/external/crop wild relatives europe.xlsx.
+The crop wild relatives data where downloaded from the following dataset and placed in `data/external/crop wild relatives europe.xlsx`.
 These are public domain data, but are included here as a test dataset.
 We recommend anyone useing these scripts updates this file from source.

 > USDA, Agricultural Research Service, National Plant Germplasm System.
 2024.
 Germplasm Resources Information Network (GRIN Taxonomy).
 National Germplasm Resources Laboratory, Beltsville, Maryland.
 URL: https://npgsweb.ars-grin.gov/gringlobal/taxon/taxonomysearchcwr.
 Accessed 15 October 2024.